Brighton Memorial Library's

 FUNDING

-Funds for annual operations include tax receipts from the Town of Brighton as determined by the Town Board and revenues from fines, bills for lost and damaged items, photocopies, and state aid.
+Funds for annual operations include tax receipts from the Town of Brighton as determined by the Town Board and revenues from fees, bills for lost and damaged items, copying/printing, and state aid.
 Special enhancements are made possible by grants, and through the generosity of Friends of Brighton Memorial Library and individual donors throughout the community.

 ACCESSIBILITY